hinto-janai/festival/src/README.md

 ---

 ## Audio Codecs
-The currently supported audio codecs that `Festival` will parse, and play:
+The currently supported audio codecs that `shukusai` will parse, and play:

 - AAC
 - AIFF